Find out how to save money on your motorbike insurance with our top tips.

-This is because these motorbikes are usually cheaper to repair or replace and less powerful vehicles have less potential to cause damage or injury to others.
+They're usually cheaper to repair or replace and less powerful vehicles have less potential to cause damage or injury to others.

 This might not be the case with rare or classic bikes though.

 Having a motorbike with lots of modifications will make you premiums more expensive.
-They make your bike more expensive to repair or replace and more attractive to thieves.
+They make your bike more expensive to repair, or replace, and more attractive to thieves.